WITH THE DANE COUNTY SHERIFF'S DEPARTMENT

 The Chaplain’s Office is responsible for numerous volunteer-staffed programs, including worship and prayer services, bible studies, and support groups.
 All of our volunteers are vetted, approved and trained by the Sheriff’s department and the logistics of our volunteer programs, the when and where and who can attend, are coordinated by the Sheriff’s department.

-Finally, the deputies are the life-line between the incarcerated and the chaplain’s Office, making it possible for us to do our jobs in a way which honors our call.
+The jail staff and sheriff deputies are an important link between the incarcerated and the Chaplain’s Office, making it possible for us to do our jobs in a way which honors our call.
 Each day deputies take time out of their already demanding schedules to escort our volunteers and program participants around the jail, all the while ensuring the safety and security of everyone who participates in our programs.
 Without their help there would be no spiritual care programming in the jail.

 And finally, and maybe most importantly, we rely on the deputies to let us know who is needing a conversation and prayer with the chaplain.
 With more than 600 men and women incarcerated in the jail each day, there is no way for us touch base with everyone in a timely way.
 Because our staff is so small and the jail so large, often weeks if not months pass between chaplain visits to a pod or cell block.
 During these gaps deputies frequently call us to say, “So and so would really appreciate a conversation with you.
 When can I let him know you’ll be stopping by?”
 The simple act of a phone call by the deputy as well as the deputy’s compassion which drives the call, is often enough to help someone find momentary peace.
 We are grateful for this support, as it helps us prioritize our time, ensuring that we are spending time with the people who are most in need of a conversation and a prayer.